-- Admission requirement: specialized university degree or equivalent qualification issued abroad and accompanied by a declaration of value.
+- Admission requirement: degree certificate (specialized or continuous degree – old system – or equivalent degrees issued abroad and accompanied by declaration of value) in original.

 Dott.ssa SUSANNA BEFANI